MachinesJesus/oslac/README.md

 # oslac - Open Source Load and Air-conditioning Controller
 OSLAC provides a blueprint to build load controllers for any Modbus over WiFi System, with Raspberry Pi SBCs.

 This project was developed with a LEAN development technique.
-The Fronius inverter was simply chosen due to the pre-existance of the stoberblog repo (Item 3 below).
+The Fronius inverter was simply chosen due to the pre-existance of the stoberblog repo (Item 3 in software README).
 This allowed rapid prototyping.
 Most of the project time was spent on system design.
 This package is provided as-is under an MIT licence.
 It will need improvement and cloud integration to be deployed as a commercial load controller.
 However, it is a good base for beginning this task.

 MIT License:
 This repository is offered under an MIT license see: LICENSE.md